Guide

 Temporary email for testing signup flows

-Disposable inboxes are useful for QA when you need to verify that signup, confirmation, and onboarding emails actually arrive — especially in local, staging, or preview environments.
-The key is to use them deliberately instead of treating them like permanent test accounts.
+Disposable inboxes are useful for QA when you need to verify that signup, confirmation, and onboarding emails actually arrive.
+They are especially helpful for local, staging, preview, and post-deploy checks where a human wants to inspect the message without polluting a personal or team mailbox with repeated test traffic.

 Related guide